Just Passing Through: Interactions with the World, 1938-2021

 Since 1945: Aspects of Contemporary World History, ed: J. L. Henderson

 The British General Election of 1966, by David Butler and Anthony King

 Articles published in

-BBC History Magazine, BBC Music Magazine, Camden New Journal, Daily/Sunday Telegraph, Economist, English Historical Review, Gramophone, Guardian, Historical Research, Historically Speaking, History Today, Homes & Gardens, Independent, Jewish Chronicle, Jewish Renaissance, Journal of American Studies, Listener, Literary Review, Living History, Music and Musicians, Musical Times, New Society, New Statesman, Opera, Opera Now, Political Studies, Radio Times, Standard, Sunday Times, Times, Times Literary & Higher Education Supplements, Tribune
+BBC History Magazine, BBC Music Magazine, Camden New Journal, Daily/Sunday Telegraph, Economist, English Historical Review, Gramophone, Guardian, Historical Research, Historically Speaking, History Today, Homes & Gardens, Independent, Jewish Chronicle, Jewish Renaissance, Journal of American Studies, Listener, Literary Review, Living History, Music and Musicians, Musical Times, New Society, New Statesman, Opera, Opera Now, Political Studies, Radio Times, Royal Opera House Magazine, Standard, Sunday Times, Times, Times Literary & Higher Education Supplements, Tribune